terrapower/armi/doc/developer/tooling.rst

   this might happen once a year.
 * ``bump`` - Revved every time we modify the API, or at will; any time we want.

-Version bumps are probably not appropriate for changes to documenation or testing.
+NOTE: Changes to documenation or testing probably do not deserve a version bump.

 **Any change to a major or minor version is considered a release.**